brainhack-school2022/dimitrijevic_project/BrainHackCloud_steps/get_connected.md

     ```console
     user@LAPTOP-abcdefgh:~$ ssh -i ~/.ssh/oracle_private_key_file_name opc@bastion-ip
     ```
-    Here, ssh -i links to the input ssh key which needs to be read in order to successfully connect to .
+    Here, ssh -i links to the input ssh key which needs to be read in order to successfully connect to the cloud.
 If the connection worked it will show:
     ```console
-    Last login: Thu Jul 25 15:34:25 2022 from 22.456.34.12                                                                                       [opc@ace-swift-bastion ~]$
+    Last login: Thu Jul 25 15:34:25 2022 from 22.456.34.12
+    [opc@ace-swift-bastion ~]$

     ```
 Finally, type in exit in the command line to logout.